 This might be our favorite cold brew recipe…even though it’s not the fastest.
 But, no cold brew recipe ever is.

 This was adapted from our master roaster’s 30-year-old recipe that he used to brew in large quantities for his cafe in Austin.

 Note, you are making a concentrate that most people will dilute over ice.
 If you want more hair on your chest, drink it straight.

-While you can use any coffee for cold brew, we’re partial to our organic Queenie’s Cold Brew.
+While you can use any coffee for cold brew, we’re partial to our Queenie’s Cold Brew.
 We selected these Arabica beans from one of our favorite high altitude growing regions in South America.
 This coffee bean has a rich chocolate base and the drying process (sun-dried with the coffee cherry still on the bean) brings in a tart fruity element with a kiss of honey sweetness.

 - Two 32-oz mason jars